hrubanj/webpage/_posts/2023-05-21-journeymans-notes-on-optimizing-sql-queries.markdown

 Hitting a clustering or partitioning key amounts to similar jackpot as hitting an index—the database needs to process only the partition with the key.
 If you do not hit the key, it needs to check all partitions.

-Clustering or partitioning is primarily useful on larger tables (think > 1TB); with smaller ones, the overhead of shuffling data might not be worth it.
-If you are paying for the time that database does something, as in Snowflake, you should also consider that partitioning large table takes a lot of time and needs to happen regularly, otherwise the partitions won't be balanced, which will worsen query performance.
+Clustering or partitioning is primarily useful on larger tables (think > 1 TB); with smaller ones, the overhead of shuffling data might not be worth it.
+If you are paying for the time that database does something, as in Snowflake, you should also consider that partitioning large table takes a lot of time and needs to happen regularly, otherwise the partitions won't be balanced its benefits will fade.

 TODO: examples of both indices and partitioning